What’s an eQRP? 7 Advantages To Invest vs IRAs

 Now that I’ve learned that there IS alternative way and better options to invest for retirement, that first model sounds downright risky.

 Instead of guessing if I’m going to have enough when I’m ready to retire, I feel much better KNOWING that I’ll have adequate funds as we’re investing for TODAY and not 40 years from now.

 My wife and I know what our expenses are now so we simply invest in passive cash flowing real estate to replace them.
 Not that difficult.

 For example, if you need $70,000 a year to cover your expenses then your aim should be $1 million in passive real estate that pays 7% annually (tax free of course.)

 This is MUCH lower than what we’ve been led to believe we need in order to retire.

-The more syndication deals we invest in, the better we’re able to calculate the checks coming in annually.
-Once that amount covers our expenses then we’re financially free.
+The more real estate syndications we invest in, the better we’re able to calculate the checks coming in annually.
+Once that amount covers our expenses then we’ve reached financial freedom.

 There’s NO more guess work after that.
 If we want to bump up our lifestyle then we’ll invest in another property or two.

 If not, then we’ll keep it on cruise control.